-At a first glance, we might misunderstand the Mahabharata as only the epic of wars and bloodshed, but if given a closer look of its other aspects of complex human emotions, we also could see the light of love and compassion.
+At first glance, we might misunderstand the Mahabharata as only the epic of wars and bloodshed, but if given a closer look at its other aspects of complex human emotions, we could also see the light of love and compassion.

-You can see how much she loved Arjuna by the fact that she broke her strict condition of not letting any other wives of her five husbands stay with them in one palace, but she did allow the second wife of Arjuna, Subhadra to stay with them.
+You can see how much she loved Arjuna by the fact that she broke her strict condition of not letting any other wives of her five husbands stay with them in one palace, but she did allow the second wife of Arjuna, Subhadra, to stay with them.
 This shows how much she loved and cared for Arjuna.

 Why Was Arjuna Exiled For 12 Years?

 The story of how Arjuna got married to Ulupi, Chitrangada, and Subhadra is very interesting.
-The context is needed to lay first, before you can understand the whole picture.
-So, it starts with the time when five pandavas have just finished their marriage rituals with Draupadi, and were declared husbands and wives.
+The context is needed to set the stage before you can understand the whole picture.
+So, it starts with the time when the five Pandavas had just finished their marriage rituals with Draupadi and were declared husbands and wives.

-However, there would be a catch, that is during the time when one pandava will have the right to spend time alone with Draupadi, no other brother would have the permission to enter the room or disturb them.If anyone disobeys the rule, will have to face 12 years of exile from the kingdom.
+However, there would be a catch: when one Pandava has the right to spend time alone with Draupadi, the other brother would not be allowed to enter the room or disturb them.If anyone disobeys the rule, they will have to face 12 years of exile from the kingdom.

 Why Did Arjuna Marry Ulupi – His Second Wife?

-During the exile, when Arjuna went through a forest, he met with a beautiful woman, called Ulupi.
-She was the daughter of Kauravya – the leader of a Naga Tribe.
-The tribe she belonged to were living in the wild, and very independent from the mainstream kingdoms.
+During the exile, when Arjuna went through a forest, he met with a beautiful woman named Ulupi.
+She was the daughter of Kauravya, the leader of the Naga Tribe.
+The tribe she belonged to lived in the wild, and was very independent from the mainstream kingdoms.
 Thus, Ulupi was not a typical princess.

 In fact, she was a widow and had no children.
 Her first husband was killed a long time ago by Garuda.
 After the husband’s death, she was living with her father and was still very young to be a widow.
-Ulupi had almost lost hope in her life, but then one evening she saw Arjuna taking a bath in the river near an ashram where he was staying during the exile.
+Ulupi had almost lost hope in her life, but then one evening she saw Arjuna taking a bath in the river near the ashram where he was staying during the exile.
 She had heard of him before, and was aware of his extraordinary archery skills.

 Why Did Arjuna Marry Chitrangada?

-After Arjuna left his second wife Ulupi in her Naga tribe, he went to the west and reached the kingdom of Manipur.
+After Arjuna left his second wife, Ulupi, in her Naga tribe, he went to the west and reached the kingdom of Manipur.
 There he met with the stunningly beautiful princess of Manipur, Chitrangada.
-One day when he was resting at the entrance of a temple, Chitrangada recognized him, and offered him some food.
+One day, when he was resting at the entrance of a temple, Chitrangada recognized him and offered him some food.

 Arjuna’s Fourth Wife – Subhadra

-When Arjuna was a student of Dronacharya, he met Gada and became close friends.
+When Arjuna was a student of Dronacharya, he met Gada and they became close friends.
 In their conversation, Gada often talked about the half-sister of Krishna, who was none other than Subhadra herself.
-He would often discuss the accomplishment and beauty of Subhadra, and this is how Arjuna fell in love with her just by hearing those stories of her brilliance.
+He would often discuss the accomplishments and beauty of Subhadra, and this is how Arjuna fell in love with her just by hearing those stories of her brilliance.

 So, when Arjuna finally met Krishna, he discussed some of their political issues first and then cleverly inserted his desire to marry his half-sister Subhadra.
 Krishna agreed, or you can say he also wanted to see his sister with Arjuna.

-That was great advice though.
+That was great advice, though.
 Arjuna then approached Subhadra and asked her if she wanted to marry him.
-Subhadra agreed, and the next day Arjuna picked her up from the temple she used to visit daily, and left straight for Indraprastha.
+Subhadra agreed, and the next day, Arjuna picked her up from the temple she used to visit daily, and left straight for Indraprastha.